BAK2K3/hard-drivers/README.md

 * Minimalistic design, so at to draw attention, avoid overwhelming the customer, and encourage engagement.
     * The product is the _service_ provided by Hard Drivers, therefore strong colors, images, and headlines to engage with customer.
-* Thin content where neccessary, providing only the most important information from the outset.
+* Thin content where necessary, providing only the most important information from the outset.
     * Provide fuller content in sections of the website where the customer specifically wants further information.
 * Every page has multiple "Enquire Now" buttons, so as to allow a user to immediately engage when they want to.
     * This "Enquire Now" should ultimately be a "Fast Track" service to allow a user to go from making the decision to enquire, to having made the enquiry, in as few interactions as possible.